-- 2.5 The amounts in that circular are replicated in the 'Prescribed Requirements' regulations for pensioners.
-The circular also contains the working age uprating's to be used for housing benefit calculations. - 2.6 As part of the Government's ongoing Welfare Reform, some technical changes to the national Housing Benefit Scheme have occurred over successive years.
+- 2.5 The amounts in the DWP circular are replicated in the 'Prescribed Requirements' regulations for pensioners.
+The circular also contains the working age uprating's to be used for housing benefit calculations.
+These changes are reflected in the Council's scheme for 2022/23. - 2.6 As part of the Government's ongoing Welfare Reform, some technical changes to the national Housing Benefit Scheme have occurred over successive years.
 The decision has previously been made not to mirror these changes within the Local Council Tax Reduction Scheme for working age households during 2021/22 as the impacts concerned lead to individual families being impacted on disproportionately.
-The overall impact of this decision on the cost to the Council's scheme is minimal, but will again be subject to an ongoing review in planning subsequent years' schemes. - 2.7 It is proposed, in the interests of clarity and equity that all allowances, premiums and non-dependent deductions and any other associated amounts in the scheme be uprated for both pensioner and working age claimants in line with the 'Prescribed Requirements' regulations and the DWP Uprating Circular mentioned in paragraphs 2.3 and 2.4.
-No other changes to the local scheme for 2020/21 are proposed.
-These documents provide changes to the financial amounts used in the means test adopted to calculate entitlements and are not significant and will be incorporated into the Council's scheme for 2021/22. - 2.8 Alongside the 'main' Local Council Tax Support Scheme, the Council also has a Discretionary Hardship Fund (see paragraph 2.9 below) to provide further financial support to CTS applicants facing undue financial hardship.
+The overall impact of this decision on the cost to the Council's scheme is minimal, but will again be subject to an ongoing review in planning subsequent years' schemes. - 2.7 It is proposed, in the interests of clarity and equity, that all allowances, premiums and non-dependent deductions and any other associated amounts in the scheme be uprated for both pensioner and working age claimants in line with the 'Prescribed Requirements' regulations and the DWP Uprating Circular mentioned in paragraphs 2.3 and 2.4.
+No other changes to the local scheme for 2022/23 are proposed.
+These documents provide changes to the financial amounts used in the means test adopted to calculate entitlements and are not significant and will be incorporated into the Council's scheme for 2022/23. - 2.8 Alongside the 'main' Local Council Tax Support Scheme, the Council also has a Discretionary Hardship Fund (see paragraph 2.9 below) to provide further financial support to CTS applicants facing undue financial hardship.
 This is intended to help those low income households that have council tax to pay after a main CTS reduction, giving them extra help to pay that balance.
 It is also used to pay the 8.5% remaining council tax liability (after the CTS has been deducted from the council tax bill) for working age claimants who have other debts.
-Referrals are taken from Citizens Advice Bureau locally and from other similar partner agencies. - 2.9 When setting the budget for 2020/21 a budget of £18,000 was approved for the Discretionary Hardship Fund.
-COVID-19 resulted in additional Government Hardship Funds of £338,000 being paid to the Council during 2020/21 and this has been used to give up to £200 additional assistance to all households on CTS and to provide £60,000 to provide support for individual hardship applications.
-The existing discretionary fund has been combined with the larger Covid Hardship Fund and used appropriately to support the most vulnerable households in our community. - 2.10 While the Council does not have limitless financial resources, it is suggested that the Discretionary Hardship Fund budget be retained at £18,000 for 2021/22, with permission to request a small increase on that budget, were the adverse impacts of
+Referrals are taken from Citizens Advice Bureau locally and from other similar partner agencies, who all insist who important this is in supporting low income households locally. - 2.9 When setting the budget for 2021/22 a budget of £18,000 was approved for the Discretionary Hardship Fund. - 2.10 While the Council does not have limitless financial resources, it is suggested that the Discretionary Hardship Fund budget be retained at £18,000 for 2022/23.
+Should the amount appear to be insufficient during 2022/23, the Director of Resources will present a further report to Council to explain the reasons and to request additional funding. - 2.11 One set of Local Scheme Regulations are prepared comprising sections dealing with applications from pensioner claimants (formerly the prescribed regulations) and a separate section for working age customers.
+Due to their combined size (in excess of 100 pages), the complete proposed local Council Tax Reduction Scheme for 2022/23 is intended as a background paper to this report and will be is available to Members on request.
+The final adopted scheme for 2022/23 will be published in full on the Council's website by 31st March 2022. - 2.12 An Equality Impact Assessment (EIA) is in place for the LCTS scheme.
+A copy is available on the Council's website here.
+The changes proposed in this report are not significant so do not necessitate an immediate refresh of the EIA.